 Simmons First Visa Platinum: Simmons First is an Arkansas-based bank that dates back to 1903 and is now known for offering credit cards with some of the lowest rates on the market.
 If approved for this card, applicants will enjoy an outstanding standard APR of 7.25%.
 This card includes travel insurance and car rental loss/damage waiver coverage.
 There is no annual fee for this card, but there is a 2% foreign transaction fee levied on all charges processed outside of the U.S.

 Iberia Bank Visa Select: Founded in 1887, this Louisiana-based bank is lesser known, but is also one of the leading issuers of low-rate cards.
 Their Visa Select card offers customers a standard APR of 7.5%, 9.5%, or 11.5% depending on the applicant’s credit worthiness.
 There is a $35 annual fee for this card and a 3% foreign transaction fee.

-At publishing time, Capital One Platinum Prestige, Simmons First Visa Platinum and Iberia Bank Visa Select are offered through Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, Capital One Platinum Prestige and Simmons First Visa Platinum are offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Image: Thomas Northcut